 Presets.
 Module Preset Recall will see a bridged pair of outputs as a single channel.
-Bridge Mode is enabled or disabled in the AMP page for a given odd numbered Output.
-When en

 Bridge Mode is enabled or disabled in the AMP page for a given odd numbered Output.
 When enabled, the Bridge indicator will be illuminated between the bridged channels.